bentalebahmed/UnityCOM/README.md

 # UnityCOM
-Package for using serial communication in Unity3d
+Package for using serial communication in Unity3d in Windows

 ## How it Works